arijitdeb1/spring-security-6/security-CORS/README.md

 1. **CORS** is a protocol that enables scripts running on a browser client to interact with resources from a different origin.
 For example, if a UI app wishes to make ab API call running on a different domain, it would be blocked from doing so by default due to CORS.
 It is a specification fron W3C implemented by most browsers.

-   So CORS is not a security isse/attack but the default protection provided by browsers to stop sharing the data/communication between different origins.
+   So CORS is not a security issue/attack but the default protection provided by browsers to stop sharing the data/communication between different origins.

 2. "other origins" means URL being accessed from a location different from where the Javascript is running i.e a different scheme, different domain, different port.

 3. An Angular application trying to communicate with a SpringBoot application will be blocked by default to CORS.

-4. Two ways to unblock CORS and allow communication between an Angular application and SpringBoot applcation -
+4. Two ways to unblock CORS and allow communication between an Angular application and SpringBoot application -

  -  Define _`@CrossOrigin`_ annotation as below on top of class already defined as _`@RestController`_